Workshops empower your team and consolidate knowledge

 Exploring UX workshops are just one of our range of themed UX workshops – others include Understanding, Imagining, and Making.
 We love running these events because they are so productive and rewarding, helping client teams come together to work on an existing issue or new concept.

 We’ve been running client workshops for many years, and we’ve learned a lot along the way.
-In this article we focus on the theme of ‘Exploring’: keep an eye on our future newsletters to find out more about the other themes, or read a quick overview.
+In this article we focus on the theme of ‘Exploring’:

 What benefits do UX workshops bring?